-Children may convey what they know or understand by any means appropriate to them: talk, sign, writing, gesture, pictures, models, mime or any combination of these.
+Children may convey what they know or understand by any appropriate means: talk, sign, writing, gesture, pictures, models, mime or any combination of these.
 A wide variety of forms of communication is acceptable.

 Children learning English as an additional language